29 Sights in Göttingen, Germany (with Map and Images)

 St. Nikolai Jan Stubenitzky (Dehio) / CC BY-SA 3.0 de

-The St. Nikolai Church in the Old Town of Göttingen in Lower Saxony is a Gothic hall church with Romanesque origins.
-Since 1822, it is the University Church of Georg-August-University and is the subject of the Dean of the Faculty of Theology.
+The St. Nikolai Church in the old town of Göttingen in Lower Saxony is a Gothic hall church with Romanesque origins.
+Since 1822, it has been the property of the Georg-August-University as a university church and is subordinate to the respective dean of the Faculty of Theology.

 Wikipedia: St. Nikolai (Göttingen) (DE)